HEERF Emergency Financial Aid Grant

 - Did not have a drug conviction while receiving federal student aid

-- Be enrolled as a TCC student in an eligible financial aid program of study during spring 2020, summer 2020, or fall 2020
+- Be enrolled as a TCC student in an eligible financial aid program of study during Fall 2020 or Spring 2021

 - Be maintaining Satisfactory Academic Progress (SAP) during the Fall 2020 and Spring 2021 semesters

 - Incurred expenses related to the disruption of campus operations due to COVID-19

-You are not eligible to receive HEERF emergency grant funds for Spring 2020 if you were enrolled exclusively in online courses as of March 13, 2020; however, you are eligible for Summer 2020 and Fall 2020.
+You are not eligible to receive HEERF emergency grant funds for Spring 2020 if you were enrolled exclusively in online courses as of March 13, 2020; however, you are eligible for Fall 2020 and Spring 2021.

 How much am I able to receive in emergency grant funds?